mozilla/data-docs/src/concepts/pipeline/http_edge_spec.md

 Compression of submission payloads is optional but recommended.

-The supported compression schheme is `gzip`.
+The supported compression scheme is `gzip`.

 We do not decompress or validate the content of submissions at the edge, the server will reply with a success code even if a message is badly formed.